 What If You Don’t Report a Car Accident to Your Auto Insurance?

 Some drivers are hesitant to tell their insurance company about an accident because they are worried about increasing premiums.
 However, not reporting a collision is a bad idea.
 If you don’t notify your insurance about the accident, you may be denied certain protections if the other driver files a claim for damages.

 In other words, not reporting a car accident to your auto insurance can result in further expenses and less protection down the road.

 Can a Georgia Car Accident Report Be Used Against Me?

-Some motorists worry that reporting an accident will be used against them if the case goes on to court.
-But under Georgia law, no accident report police have filed with the Department of Transportation can be used to prove fault in court.
-So, the accident report is a legal requirement for most accidents and won’t show up as evidence of negligence.
+Some motorists worry that the accident report will be used against them if the case goes to court.
+But under Georgia law, an accident report is a legal requirement for most collisions and won’t show up as evidence of negligence.

-Get a Free Consultation with a Car Accident Lawyer
+Get a Free Consultation with a Georgia Car Accident Lawyer

-If you were hurt in a car accident and the other driver left the scene or didn’t stop to report the accident, we at John Foy & Associates can help you seek the compensation you deserve.
+If you were hurt in a car accident and the other driver left the scene before reporting the incident, John Foy & Associates can help you seek the compensation you deserve.
 We’ve been helping car accident victims recover what they need for more than 20 years, and our Atlanta car accident lawyers are always on the side of injury victims.
-Plus, we don’t take a fee unless we win you money.
-For a FREE consultation to discuss the details, call us today at 404-400-4000, or fill out our contact form.